turbot/guardrails-docs/docs/getting-started/getting-started-aws/review-account-wide/index.md

 ---
-title: Review Account-wide governance
+title: Review Account-Wide Governance
-sidebar_label: Account-wide governance
+sidebar_label: Account-Wide Governance
 ---

-# Review Account-wide governance
+# Review Account-wide Governance

 In this guide you’ll see how a single Policy Pack can govern all resources across an account.